jpvantassel/parallel-course/mpi/3_asynchronous.md

 ### Tag

-This section contains more information about hte `tag` arguement.
+This section contains more information about hte `tag` argument.
 Messages with the same tag are guaranteed to be received in the order in which they are sent.
 Many programmers do not use tags, and instead wil always use `tag=0` on all of their messages.

 ### Request

-This section contains more information about the `request` arguement.
+This section contains more information about the `request` argument.

 ### Status

-This section contains more information about the `status` arguement. `status` is a `structure` which contains three pieces of information, they are:
+This section contains more information about the `status` argument. `status` is a `structure` which contains three pieces of information, they are:

 - `MPI_SOURCE` - Contains the source information (i.e., where is this data